 Bloating is one of the most frequently experienced problems by women entering perimenopause and menopause.
 It is so prevalent that it is often referred to as menopausal bloat.
 Bloating caused by gas can lead to discomfort and be awkward and embarrassing.
-Bloating will lead to tightness around your abdominal area, which can last for hours or days and can result in episodes of flatulence.
+It can also lead to tightness around your abdominal area, which can last for hours or days and can result in episodes of flatulence.
 Women who experienced these symptoms when suffering from PMS when they were younger are more likely to experience them after 50.

 Estrogen is the hormone that is responsible for keeping the right levels of bile and water in the body.
-When these levels begin to fluctuate, your body will respond by storing more water which can lead to bloat.
-When estrogen affects bile production, your body will digest fats differently which can result in higher levels of flatulence in the digestive tract.
+When these levels begin to fluctuate, your body will respond by storing more water, leading to bloat.
+When estrogen affects bile production, your body will digest fats differently, which can result in higher levels of flatulence in the digestive tract.

 There are other issues that can lead to gas and bloating in your 50s that are not directly related to the level of hormones in your body.

 Your gas and bloating can be a result of a slower digestive system which can come with age.
 This can also result in constipation.